Dark skies and chest pain as California fires spew smoke 100 miles

-PETALUMA/SACRAMENTO, Calif.
-(Reuters) - California’s deadly wildfires have darkened the skies for a hundred miles, causing respiratory problems and making it hard to see the sun not only in the state’s wine country but as far as San Francisco and Sacramento.
+PETALUMA/SACRAMENTO, Calif., Oct 13 (Reuters) - California’s deadly wildfires have darkened the skies for a hundred miles, causing respiratory problems and making it hard to see the sun not only in the state’s wine country but as far as San Francisco and Sacramento.

 Since the deadly fires began amid hurricane-force winds on Sunday night, the air has turned unhealthy or hazardous not only in hard-hit Sonoma and Napa counties, where the worst fires are burning, but locations 50 miles away or more, said Melanie Turner, a spokeswoman for the California Air Resources Board.

-Moving with the wind, the bad air brings eerie daytime grey to far-flung communities and turns the sun orange.
+Moving with the wind, the bad air brings eerie daytime gray to far-flung communities and turns the sun orange.

 “The smoke is moving around and it’s changing all the time,” Turner said.